Shearing shed: Sheep penning area

 It is usually regarded as necessary to be able to shed, and keep dry, sheep for two days of shearing.
-Wet or damp sheep may cause health problems for the shearers and damp wool can't be pressed.
+Wet or damp sheep may cause health problems for the shearers and damp wool cannot be pressed.
 In many instances sheep are held under the shed or in an adjacent area known as a sweating shed.
 In the shearing shed the woolly sheep will be penned on a slatted wooden or woven mesh floor above ground level.
 The sheep entry to the shed is via a wide ramp, with good footholds and preferably enclosed sides.
 After shearing the shearing shed may also provide warm shelter for newly shorn sheep if the weather is likely to be cold and/or wet.

 In recent years shearing sheds have usually included improved penning systems to assist with the movement of sheep and ideally will include swing/slide gates to facilitate their closure.
 A single sheep is sometimes penned in a small pen at the front of the forcing lane to coax the other sheep forward.
 The slats in a catching pen run in the direction that the sheep are to be dragged.
-Modern sheds often include a catching pen floor that slopes towards the board to help shearers move their sheep towards their “stand”.
+Modern sheds often include a catching pen floor that slopes towards the board to help shearers move their sheep towards their "stand".